Aditi-thawait/FoodieU/README.md

-# FoodieU
+# fooder
-*Company Name - FoodieU

-Team id - Team WD1423

-Domain of Project - web development

-Short Description - Online Food Website(Similar to Zomato, Swiggy).In this food delivery  website you get all the options of login, logout, signup as a user.
-Here you can add product in your cart and also see your order history.
+Online Food Website(Similar to Zomato, Swiggy)

 This is a Online Food Ordering Website which include following features:

 1.There are two types of users